finbourne/scheduler-job-example-python/README.md

 ### 3. Upload image to your LUSID account

-Once, you're happy with your image, push it up to LUSID.
+Once you're happy with your image, push it up to LUSID.
 There are a number of commands you'll need to run locally.
 See this guide for more details:

 [How do I upload a Docker image to the FINBOURNE AWS store?](https://support.lusid.com/knowledgebase/article/KA-01698/en-us)